Request Information

 Your first step when applying for federal and state financial aid is completing the Free Application for Federal Student Aid (FAFSA).
 Federal financial aid is distributed on a first-come, first-served basis.
 Students who apply early have a better chance of receiving aid, including grant aid that does not have to be repaid.

+The Biodiversity Conservation and Management program offers flexibility to earn the master’s degree or one or more certificates.
 Students enroll in our certificate programs for a variety of reasons, including to learn new skills that help them advance in their current field or change careers.
 It’s possible to complete a certificate in one year, making it a convenient option for those seeking professional development.

-Each certificate is comprised of 3 courses (9 total credits) from the Master of Science in Biodiversity Conservation and Management, and all courses and credits earned in any of the certificates apply to the master’s degree program should you choose to enroll.
+Courses and credits earned in any of the certificates apply to master’s degree, should you choose to enroll.

-Biodiversity and Conservation Science Certificate
+Biodiversity and Conservation Science-Graduate Certificate (stackable)

 • You’ll focus on the principles of ecology and biodiversity, conservation planning, policy, the use of biological collections and taxonomic keys in conservation research and education, and explore approaches to conservation and land stewardship to address core conservation challenges.